Kieeran/FPS-Game/README.md

 - Add save/load, progression, or stats system (optional for polish)

 ## Credits
+Developed by [Kieeran](https://github.com/Kieeran) and [Haiseus](https://github.com/Haiseus) as part of the graduation project.
-Specials thanks to:
+Special thanks to:
 - [Haiseus](https://github.com/Haiseus) - for your help with this project
-And thanks to many more who have helped with suggestions and feedback!
+And thanks to everyone who have helped with suggestions and feedback!